gnadare/gnadare.github.io/content/en/teaching/ITC/index.md

 <li> <i>Formal Languages and Their Relation to Automata.</i> Hopcroft, J. E.; Ullman, J. D., Addison-Wesley Series in Computer Science and Information Processing.
 Reading, Mass. etc.: Addison-Wesley Publishing Company.
 X, 242 p.
 (1969). </li>
 <li> <i>Compilers.
 Principles, techniques, and tools.</i>
 Aho, Alfred V.; Lam, Monica S.; Sethi, Ravi; Ullman, Jeffrey D., Edition 2, Boston, MA: Pearson/Addison Wesley (ISBN 9780321486813; 9780321491695). xxiv, 1009 p.
 (2007).
-Because of its cover commonly known as ‘the dragon book.’
+Because of its cover commonly known as ‘the dragon book.’</li>
 <li><i>Komplexitaetstheorie.</i> Paul W., Teubner
 (1978).
 It is in German and out of print, but I am optimistic that the slides will reflect the author’s